Mr Chris Gould

-Y1 Teacher / Maths Coordinator / IT Coordinator
+Y2 Teacher / Maths Coordinator / E-Safety co-ordinator

 I had always wanted to teach and after completing my BSc in Applied Psychology I decided to take the plunge and applied for a PGCE -since that moment I have never looked back!

-When I am not working I enjoy long walks, exercise and eating at far too many seaside restaurants with family and friends.I also have a passion for travel and enjoy escaping to different destinations during the holidays.
+When I am not working I enjoy running around after my daughter, long walks, exercise and eating at far too many seaside restaurants with family and friends.I also have a passion for travel and enjoy escaping to different destinations during the holidays.

 Chacewater truly is a very special school and I feel lucky to be part of such a strong, friendly team of staff and governors.